hsf-training/hsf-training-docker/_episodes/05-dockerfiles.md

 ~~~
 {: .output}

-then this could be copied into the Docker image of the previous example during the build
+then this could be copied into the container image of the previous example during the build
 and then used (and then removed as it is no longer needed).

 Create a new file called `Dockerfile.copy`: